James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 a playing card

-a male given name, type of Alfred.
+a male given name, version of "Alfred"

-English type of the Old French name Amée meaning "darling" (present day French aimée), a vernacular type of the Latin Amata.
+English version of the Old French name Amée meaning "darling" (present day French aimée), a vernacular type of the Latin Amata.
 As an English name, it was being used in the Middle Ages (however not normal) and was restored in the nineteenth century.

-Type of ANNA utilized in different dialects.
+Version of "Anna" utilized in different dialects.

 one of a class of otherworldly creatures; a divine chaperon of God.
 In medieval angelology, blessed messengers established the most minimal of the nine divine requests (seraphim, cherubim, positions of royalty, masteries or domains, ethics, forces, territories or princedoms, chief heavenly messengers, and holy messengers).